Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 * The Store owner can edit, remove or add new items here.
 Using the product list and then finding and then selecting the item, the store owner can change numerous attributes of the item.

 #### Stock
-* Stock is attributed to the product, but the stock app allows issues and receipts of this stock level.
+* Stock is attributed to the product, but the stock app allows a manual update of this stock level.
 The user can see this level against the item and they will not be able to purchase more items than the store has in stock.
 * Orders, once payment is complete, will deduct stock from the stock level.
-* The store owner can manually adjust these stock levels, either issuing or receipting these in.
+* The store owner can manually adjust these stock levels for each item.

 ## Features Left to Implement